vectordotdev/timber-ruby/README.md

 <details><summary><strong>What are the benefits of using Timber?</strong></summary><p>

 1. **Data quality.** The usefulness of your logs starts here.
-This is why we ship libraries like this one; a fundamental difference from parsing.
-Timber maintains the entire process of structuring your logs from *within* your application: from framework logs, to 3rd party logs, to custom events.
-Moreover, Timber adds data that otherwise wouldn't be in the line; data you can't obtain from parsing alone.
+This is why we ship libraries that structure logs from *within* your application; a fundamental difference from parsing.
+Not only is it much more stable, but we can include data you couldn't obtain otherwise.
-2. **Human readability.** Structuring your logs usually means they become unreadable.
+2. **Human readability.** Structuring your logs doesn't mean they have to be unreadable.
 Timber *augments* your logs with structured data.
-Meaning we do not alter the original log message.
+Meaning we do not alter the original log message, we simply attach metadata to it.
+And our console is specifically designed to give you access to this data, without compromising readability. 😮
-   And in the Timber console, you'll see the humany-friendly message.
-Click the line, and you'll get access to all of the structured data in a slide out panel. 😮
 3. **Reliable downstream consumption.** All log events adhere to a [normalized, shared, schema](https://github.com/timberio/log-event-json-schema) that follows [semantic versioning](http://semver.org/) and goes through a [standard release process](https://github.com/timberio/log-event-json-schema/releases).
-   This means you can rely on the structure of your logs and interact consistently with them across apps of any language: queries, graphs, alerts, and other downstream consumers.
-No surprises, less breakage, more reliability, happier developers. 😊
+   This means you can *rely* on the structure of your logs and interact consistently with them across apps of any language: queries, graphs, alerts, and other downstream consumers.
 4. **Zero risk of code debt or lock-in.** Logging is a standard that has been around since the dawn of computers.
 It's built into every language, framework, and library.
 Timber adheres strictly to the default `Logger` interface.
 There are no special APIs, and no need to pepper your app